Product and coproduct in string topology

 In the case of the Chas-Sullivan product, there exist many approaches to chain level constructions, in particular using more ``geometric'' chains, applying more directly the original idea of Chas and Sullivan of intersecting chains (see e.g.~\cite{Cha05,Lau11,Iri17}).
 The idea of using small geodesics to make up for ``almost intersections'' was already suggested in \cite{Tam} and can also be found in \cite{DCP}.
-In \cite{DCP} a chain model of the Chas-Sullivan product is given as part of a larger structure, though again not including the above coproduct.

 We emphasize the similarity between the definitions of $\wedge$ and $\vee$ given above.
 Note that cutting and concatenating are essentially inverse maps.
-The Chas-Sullivan product is corrected by a sign for better algebraic properties; see Appendix~\ref{app:signs} for more details about this.
-We will also correct the dual of the coproduct by a sign.
-We denote by $ \wedge_{Th}$ the uncorrected, \emph{Thom-signed}, Chas-Sullivan product, i.e.~the operation defined by $A\wedge_{Th} B=concat \left(R_{CS}((e\times e)^*(\tau_M)\cap (A\times B))\right)$.
+The product and coproduct are corrected by a sign for better algebraic properties; see Theorems~\ref{thm:CSalg} and \ref{thm:coGHalg} and Appendix~\ref{app:signs} for more details about this.
+In Propositions~\ref{prop:transCS} and \ref{prop:strong4}, we show that for cycles parametrized by manifolds that, after applying the evaluation map, intersect the diagonal in $M\x M$ transversally, the product and coproduct can be computed by a geometric intersection followed by concatenation or cut maps.

 The splitting of $H_*(\Lambda M)\cong H_*(\Lambda M,M)\oplus H_*(M)$ by the evaluation map makes it possible to define an ``extension by 0'' of the coproduct, setting it to be trivial on the constant loops.
 The same holds for chains: